 “the sort of comic you want to take home to meet your mum…an unshakeable ability to turn an ordinary anecdote into a winning story…a perfect teatime show”

-He first appeared on TV as part of Dara O’Briain’s cult hit show The Panel and went on to perform on ITV’S Live At The Palladium, Russell Howard’s Good News on the BBC, Comedy Central’s The World Stands Up and NBC’s Last Comic Standing among others.
+He first appeared on TV as part of Dara O’Briain’s cult hit show The Panel and went on to perform on ITV’S Live At London Palladium, Russell Howard’s Good News on the BBC, Comedy Central’s The World Stands Up and NBC’s Last Comic Standing among others.

 For years he has made bizarre greeting cards for Christmas, breakups and other special occasions.
 He has published two books of these cards with the help of Transworld Ireland for Random House.
 The first book, “How To Break Bad News” became an instant best-seller and something of a cult classic.